-The Australian water-rat is an aquatic predator which resembles a small otter in many ways:
+The Australian water-rat resembles a small otter in many ways:

-Even if your local creek or lake doesn’t have platypus, there may well be a population of these fascinating rodents, which are equally deserving of protection as native wildlife.
+Even if your local creek or lake doesn’t support a platypus population, it may well support these fascinating and intelligent native animals, which are equally deserving of care and protection.

-Australian water-rats occupy a wide variety of natural and manmade freshwater habitats, including swamps, ponds, lakes, rivers, creeks and irrigation channels.
-They also inhabit brackish estuaries and sheltered ocean beaches.
-Water-rats are widely distributed on both the mainland and Tasmania and also occur on many offshore islands.
+Rakali occupy a wide variety of natural and man-made freshwater habitats, including swamps, ponds, lakes, rivers, creeks and irrigation channels.
+They also inhabit brackish estuaries and sheltered ocean beaches, and may populate ephemeral rivers and lakes in inland Australia when these fill with water after periods of unusually heavy rain.
+They tend to be most active in places where thick grass, low-growing shrubs, reed beds or large rocks provide plenty of cover on or near the banks.
+As shown below, water-rats are widely distributed on both the Australian mainland and Tasmania and also inhabit many offshore islands.

 Size and appearance

-Water-rat fur is moulted twice a year, being coarser and denser in winter.
-As in the case of platypus fur, it consists of a dense, fine layer of underfur covered by coarser guard hairs.
-Although water-rat fur is reasonably waterproof, it is much less effective than platypus fur at keeping its owner warm – water-rats are unable to maintain their body temperature in water temperatures below 25°C and consequently need to exit cold water at regular intervals in order to warm up in a burrow or other sheltered site.
+Water-rat fur is moulted twice a year, becoming thicker in winter.
+Like platypus fur, it consists of fine dense underfur covered by coarser guard hairs.
+However, water-rat fur is much less effective than platypus fur at keeping its owner warm – water-rats cannot efficiently maintain their body temperature in water below 20°C and therefore need to exit colder water periodically in order to warm up in a burrow or other sheltered site.

 Foraging behaviour and diet

-Water-rats also appear to have the rare ability to be able to kill the introduced cane toads found in Australia’s tropical north.
-By flipping the toads over before biting them, they avoid the poisonous parotid glands found on the back of the toad’s neck.
+Rakali are also adept at killing the introduced cane toads found in Australia’s tropical north.
+By flipping the toads over before biting them, they avoid the poisonous parotid glands found on the toad’s neck region.

 After catching their prey, water-rats typically carry it in their mouth to a favourite feeding spot on a log or rock located at the water’s edge or in the channel.
-Large piles of clam shells, crayfish claws or fish bones and scales can accumulate at such platforms — the remains of many water-rat meals.
+Large piles of clam shells, crayfish claws or fish bones and scales can accumulate at such platforms, representing the remains of many water-rat meals.

 Reproduction and life history

 Water-rats occupy burrows located in creek and river banks, or shelter in large hollow logs lying near the water.
-Radio-tracking studies undertaken by Australian Platypus Conservancy staff have shown that platypus and water-rats will use the same burrows, though probably not at the same time.
-On one occasion, an adult female platypus occupied a burrow a few weeks after it served as a nursery for a female water-rat with a litter of young.
-Such behaviour is not especially surprising given that platypus and water-rats are about the same size and both are known to make use of many different burrows over time.
+Radio-tracking studies undertaken by Australian Platypus Conservancy staff have shown that platypus and water-rats will use the same burrow, though probably not at the same time.
+On one occasion, an adult female platypus occupied a burrow a few weeks after it had served as a nursery for a female water-rat with young.
+Such behaviour is not especially surprising given that platypus and rakali are about the same size and both are known to make use of many different burrows over time.
 It remains unknown whether the two species are equally likely to dig a new burrow in the first place.

 Co-existence of water-rats and platypus

-Platypus and water-rats both function as top predators in Australian freshwater systems and probably compete to some extent for food.
-However, the size of prey that can be consumed by an adult platypus is limited by the fact that its bill is equipped only with rough grinding pads to help process food.
-In contrast, a water-rat has a formidable set of sharp incisors to help kill and dismember prey.
-Interestingly, the grinding surfaces of water-rat molars are quite smooth.
-Like the grinding pads of the platypus, this adaptation may be particularly effective at dealing with the hard, encased bodies of many aquatic invertebrates.
+Platypus and water-rats are both top predators in Australian freshwater systems and probably compete to some extent for food.
+However, the size of prey that can be killed and consumed by an adult platypus is limited by the fact that its bill contains only with rough grinding pads to process food.
+In contrast, a water-rat has a formidable set of sharp incisors to help dismember prey.
+Interestingly, the grinding surfaces of water-rat molars are relatively smooth.
+Like the grinding pads of the platypus, this adaptation may be particularly effective at processing aquatic invertebrates.

-However, there are also waterways where only one of the two species is commonly found.
-In general terms, water-rats are much more likely to persist in badly degraded aquatic habitats than the platypus.
-This may reflect the fact that the water-rat is able to forage on land and also prey on introduced fish species.
+In practice, little is known about the ecological and behavioural interactions between platypus and rakali.
+Though it’s been suggested that water-rats may sometimes prey on young platypus, there appears to be no documented evidence supporting this possibility.
+The two species co-exist in many places, so water-rats clearly don’t automatically exclude platypus from freshwater environments (or vice versa).
+However, there are also waterways where only one of the two species commonly occurs.
+In general terms, water-rats are much more likely to occupy badly degraded or highly urbanised habitats than the platypus.
+This may reflect the fact that water-rats forage in part on land and can also dine on introduced fish such as carp.

 How to report water-rat sightings

-Recent sightings of water-rats (including details of when and where the animal was seen) can be reported to the Australian Platypus Conservancy via the Reporting Form.
-The information will be added to a secure data base, thereby contributing to an improved understanding of the species’ distribution and status in the wild
+Recent sightings of water-rats (including details of when and where the animal was seen) can be reported to the Australian Platypus Conservancy using the Reporting Form.
+The information will be added to a secure data base and eventually shared with the Atlas of Living Australia, thereby contributing valuable information to better understand where these animals occur and how well they’re doing in the wild.